Discernment and Formation Programme:

 The programme has a number of parts or stages to allow people to test and explore their vocation to ordinated as well as providing specific training for potential ordinands (those the Church has discerned have a call to ordination).
 There are also a number of services provided to those seeking lay ministry and spiritual direction.

 This is an individual journey where enquirers “seekers” engage in personal guided reflections and complete 4 units of theological study, in consultation with the Director of Ministry Formation and Discernment.
+They are invited to gather with other people on the discernment journey for Theological Reflection on the 1st Saturday of the month from 3.00-5.00pm at St Barnabas College.

 Following the Ministry Discernment Event, those who have been affirmed in their calling to Ordination will be invited to participate in the two year Formation Stage.
 This consists of the completion of a Bachelor of Theology through St Barnabas College and attending 4 weekend intensive training sessions per year.
 Provisional Ordinands are also complete training ‘in the field’ through a parish or chaplaincy setting and meet regularly with their Parish Priest; Examining Chaplains, a Spiritual Director; a Supervisor and the Director of Ministry Formation and Discernment.
 While this can sound onerous, it is an exciting time of learning and growing and together we endeavour to care for all potential ordinands well-being.